 • Preheat the oven to 350 degrees.
 Line (2) baking sheets with parchment paper and set aside.

-• Place the egg whites and sugar in a large sauce pan and heat over medium head until the sugar has melted and the mixture is lukewarm.
-Add the salt, coconut and almond flour, and stir over medium heat just until the dough starts to pull from the side, about 1 minute.
+• Place the egg whites and sugar in a large sauce pan and heat over low heat until the sugar has melted and the mixture is lukewarm, about 3 minutes.
+Add the coconut, almond flour and salt and stir over medium heat just until the dough starts to pull from the side, about 1 minute.
 Remove from heat and stir in the vanilla.

 4 large egg whites, 1 cup granulated sugar, 1/4 teaspoon sea salt, 3 cups unsweetened shredded coconut, 1/3 cup almond flour, 1 teaspoon vanilla extract